Gegenbauer/CatSpy/README.md

 ```
 ## Usage
 ### Load File Log
-On the homepage, click "Open File", select the log file, and it will open the file log page and load the selected log file.
+On the homepage, click `Open File`, select the log file, and it will open the file log page and load the selected log file.
 You can also load files by directly dragging the file into the homepage or file log page.

 ![operation_open_file](pic%2Foperation_open_file.png)